Lower School

 Creating, writing, and solving world problems help students explain their work and share their ideas with others.

 The science program provides experiments and activities that will increase the students' awareness of their environment, stimulate their curiosity, and develop their ability to think critically.
-They learn to observe, describe, identify, and compare information while studying sound, light, plants, mammals, and space.
+In each Amplify unit, students learn to observe, describe, identify, and compare information through inquiry-based learning.

 The focus in lower grades Spanish is placed on developing oral communication and conversation skills.
 Songs, stories, games, poems, and props are used to encourage children to participate actively in speaking the language.
 T.P.R.
 (Total Physical Response) Storytelling, a method that permits immediate comprehension of the input as students listen to and mimic the phrases in the target language, is used in grades 1 - 5.
 Students enact dialogues and readings, focus on conversational skills and expand their knowledge of Hispanic countries through poetry, songs, and readings.